Logarithm Calculator

 What Is a Logarithm?

-A logarithm answers the question: "What power must I raise the base to, to get this number?"
+A logarithm answers a single question: what power must I raise the base to in order to get a given number?
+The formal definition is:

 log_b(x) = y means b^y = x